EldadZZipori/os-who-says-ni/docs/ASS4_TASK.md

 ## October 14th 2024
+Question
+1. Should all process' open file descriptor be updated everytime a call to `close()` is made?
+If processes A and B hold fd = 3, and B closes 3, should A's OFDT be updated before B can exit `close()`? a.k.a. should close() be blocked by trying to remove all instances of fd in the proctable?
+2. Does it make sense to have a lock array in the filetable for each of the file descriptors + have a lock for each file that is shared between all the files with the same

-1. Just creeate a proccess table and make sure that after bootstrap we can see it in gdb, with the kernel proccess.
+- [x] Just creeate a proccess table and make sure that after bootstrap we can see it in gdb, with the kernel proccess.